-Organization.
-This paper is organized as follows.
+Organisation.
+This paper is organised as follows.
 Section 2 gives the definition of a polyline, the double-cross matrix of a polyline and the known results on the algebraic interpretation of the double-cross matrix.
 In Section 3, we state our decision problem in a more technical way and discuss some of its general properties.
 Section 4 gives a $O(N^2)$ -time decision procedure for the case of 90°-polylines.
-In Section 5, we introduce the polar-coordinate representation of double-cross matrices, which prepares the solution for the 45°-case in Section 6.
+In Section 5, we introduce the polar-coordinate representation of double-cross matrices.
+In Section 6, we use the double-cross conditions in polar form to show the existence of a polynomial-time realisability test in the case where, apart from an input matrix, also the successive angles of a polyline are given as input.
+Section 7 gives a polynomial-time decision procedure for the case of 45°-polylines.
 The paper ends with concluding remarks that include variants of our decision problem.